 However, the situation of fishery products derived from fish farming is different.
 It is important to note that to be included in this category the fishery products must originate from cultured embryos and have been fed exclusively on a diet that cannot contain viable parasites that present a health hazard.

 In this case the freezing treatment can be avoided if one of the following conditions is applied:

-- have been exclusively reared in an environment that is free from viable parasites, for example a freezing exemption automatically applies to farmed Atlantic Salmon reared in Ireland
+- have been exclusively reared in an environment that is free from viable parasites, or

-In condition (2), the documentation, always under the responsibility of the food business operator harvesting the farmed fish, must accompany each batch of farmed fish, as described before, demonstrating in addition that the verification procedures received the approval of the Competent Authority.
-Also, in that case the correct information as regard the exemption from the freezing treatment must be available before the fishery products are placed on the market.
+In condition (2), the declaration, always under the responsibility of the food business operator harvesting the farmed fish, must accompany each batch of farmed fish, as described before, demonstrating in addition that the verification procedures received the approval of the competent authority.
+Also in that case, the correct information regarding the exemption from the freezing treatment must be available before the fishery products are placed on the market.

 (b) Before placing on the market fishery products referred to in points 3(c) and 3(d) which have not undergone the freezing treatment or which are not intended to undergo before consumption a treatment that kills viable parasites that present a health hazard, a food business operator must ensure that the fishery products originate from a fishing ground or fish farming which complies with the specific conditions referred to in one of those points.
 This provision may be met by information in the commercial document or by any other information accompanying the fishery products. ”